brikis98/yevgeniy-brikman-homepage/_posts/2014-05-23-g-del-escher-bach-an-eternal-golden-braid.md

 Some great quotes:

-‚ÄúHofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law‚Äù
+"Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law"

 Tesler's Theorem: "AI is whatever hasn't been done yet".

-‚ÄúHow gullible are you?
+"How gullible are you?
 Is your gullibility located in some "gullibility center" in your brain?
 Could a neurosurgeon reach in and perform some delicate operation to lower your gullibility, otherwise leaving you alone?
-If you believe this, you are pretty gullible, and should perhaps consider such an operation.‚Äù
+If you believe this, you are pretty gullible, and should perhaps consider such an operation."

-‚ÄúThe paraphrase of G√∂del's Theorem says that for any record player, there are records which it cannot play because they will cause its indirect self-destruction.‚Äù
+"The paraphrase of Gödel's Theorem says that for any record player, there are records which it cannot play because they will cause its indirect self-destruction."

 "Relying on words to lead you to the truth is like relying on an incomplete formal system to lead you to the truth.
-A formal system will give you some truths, but as we shall soon see, a formal system, no matter how powerful‚Äîcannot lead to all truths."
+A formal system will give you some truths, but as we shall soon see, a formal system, no matter how powerful—cannot lead to all truths."

 "What is sacrificed is, of course, strict accuracy; what is gained is, I hope, a little insight."